matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 #### The send mechanism

-Every send request MUST include an `ETag` header, whose value is supplied by the `ETag` header in the last `GET` response seen by the requester.
+Every send request MUST include an `If-Match` header whose value is the `ETag` header in the last `GET` response seen by the requester.
 (The initiating device may also use the `ETag` supplied in the initial `POST` response to immediately update the payload.)
-Updates will succeed only if the supplied `ETag` matches the server's current revision of the payload.
+Sends will succeed only if the supplied `ETag` matches the server's current revision of the payload.
 This prevents concurrent writes to the payload.

 The `ETag` header is standard, described by [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-etag).
 In this